nh6574/VanillaRemadeWiki/Home.md

 local random_element, index_in_the_list = pseudorandom_element(list, "modprefix_seed") -- You can also ignore the index
 pseudoshuffle(list, "modprefix_shuffle") -- You can also shuffle the list
 ```

+> [!Important]
+> If you want to get an effect with a random chance (i.e. affected by Oops!
+All 6s), [check how Cavendish does it instead](https://github.com/nh6574/VanillaRemade/blob/main/src/jokers.lua) using `SMODS.pseudorandom_probability`.

 ### How do I get the cards in an area?